oveddan/blog/content/posts/visual_language/my-colors.md

 These were all made using *Adobe Illustrator,* with the exception of *Cornucopia,* which was made with *Processing.*  *Adobe Photoshop* was used for some pre-processing of images.

-I created an illustrator file with six artboards.

 For **Breadth,** I used the *Pathfinder Divide* tool to have the rotated rectangle cut the pieces it overlaps and to color those pieces a different color.